pLeaux/paurusTask1_SpringBootRestService/README.md

 Instructions for testing:

 1.DB server: use mySQL server, just create DB schema; tables are created by Application (file InitDbData.java) <br>
-2.download project files (src folder + pom.xml) as ZIP and unzip it to project folder 3.Open project in IDE.
-I used Spring Boot Toolsuite - if you use Eclipse, than instal Spring Boot plugin (I installed "Spring Tools 4 for Spring Boot")
+2.download project files (src folder + pom.xml) as ZIP and unzip it to project folder<br>
+3.Open project in IDE.
+I used Spring Boot Toolsuite - if you use Eclipse, than instal Spring Boot plugin <br>
+ (I installed "Spring Tools 4 for Spring Boot")<br>
-4.Open project file config.properties and adjust parameters for database connection 5.Start project as "Spring Boot application"
+4.Open project file config.properties and adjust parameters for database connection<br>
+5.Start project as "Spring Boot application"<br>

 Test web service methods with Postman: